invider/collider.jam/README.md

 </p>

-Collider.JAM is a hand-crafted JavaScript framework for game jamming, creative coding, rapid game prototyping, and beyond.
+Collider.JAM is a hand-crafted JavaScript framework for game jamming, creative coding, rapid game prototyping, multi-platform indie game development, and beyond.
 It was crafted from the experience of multiple game jams we've participated in.

 Game prototyping is an art that mixes design, technology, creativity, and hyper-focused productivity.
-And we believe it deserves a dedicated tool, capable to address the specific needs of a rapidly evolving prototype.
+And we believe it deserves a dedicated tool, capable of addressing the specific needs of a rapidly evolving prototype.

 Visit [collider.land](http://collider.land)
 and check out [online docs](http://collider.land/help/).

-Look at the sources in [examples](#examples) and [jam games](#jam-games-with-sources).
+Check out the source code of [examples](#examples) and [jam games](#jam-games-with-sources).

 _Follow the jamming way and pixelate reality!_